Skip to main content

 • Other non-essential luxury goods.

-How much you repay creditors in Chapter 13 will be determined by a court-approved repayment plan.
+A court-approved repayment plan will determine how much you repay creditors in Chapter 13.
 As for “non-exempt” property you decide to keep, you will have to pay creditors the value of each item in the 3- to 5-year period allowed under Chapter 13.
-Obviously, the more you keep, the more you will likely pay.
+The more you keep, the more you will likely pay.

 How Is My Repayment Plan Calculated?

-Several factors affect the repayment plan that will ultimately be approved by the courts.
+Several factors affect the repayment plan that the courts will ultimately approve.
 In Chapter 13, you propose a plan that includes monthly payments to creditors.
-Several complex laws are at play, but generally the following help determine the amount of your monthly payment:
+Several complex laws are at play, but generally, the following help determines the amount of your monthly payment:

-How much disposable income you have (after monthly expenses) and the number of years included in your repayment plan will help determine the amount of money you will need to pay each month under the plan.
-For a more detailed explanation of “exempt” and “non-exempt” property, contact a Kentucky Chapter 13 lawyer at 859-254-5522.
+How much disposable income you have (after monthly expenses), and the number of years included in your repayment plan will help determine the amount of money you will need to pay each month under the plan.
+For a more detailed explanation of “exempt” and “non-exempt” property, contact a Kentucky Chapter 13 lawyer at 859-469-4821.

-If you are married, you can file a joint bankruptcy with your spouse or you can file a bankruptcy as an individual without your spouse.
+If you are married, you can file a joint bankruptcy with your spouse or bankruptcy as an individual without your spouse.
 But even if you file alone, your bankruptcy may affect your spouse.
 Whether your bankruptcy impacts your spouse is determined by:

 • whether you file Chapter 13 or Chapter 7